VilleKrumlinde/zgameeditor/Docs/SampleExpression.md

 @dl

 @dt Expression
-@dd An expression which defines or modifies sample sound.
+@dd An @ref ScriptingLanguage "expression" which defines or modifies sample sound.
 The expression can use special properties "Sample" and "Time"; see later.
 The keyword "this" refers to the current SampleExpression component.

 Example of expression for generating a sound: